If a dog will not come to you after having looked you in the face,

 I don’t usually watch films about dogs but I couldn’t resist watching Marley and Me, even though it was a painful thing because Wolf was a lot like Marley.
 Big, funny, mind of his own, always ready to joke around, and when the film showed Marley being euthanized, I couldn’t stop crying.
 That had been Wolf also, and I wasn’t around when he was put to sleep.
 Guilt, pain and yearning for him to still be alive.

-On Tuesday I heard a song called “Bright Eyes” and my eyes welled up, a flash memory of Wolf looking at me the way he used to… “Are you here?” or “Let’s go for a walk” or “I think I deserve a dog cookie, don’t you think so?”
+On Tuesday I heard a song called “Bright Eyes” and my eyes welled up, a flash memory of Wolf looking at me the way he used to… “Are you here?” or “Let’s go for a walk” or, “I think I deserve a dog cookie, don’t you think so?”
 It’s hard to explain to people who never had a dog, but they are truly a part of your family.
-They have a special place in your heart because of their unconditional love and friendship for you, and in return they should receive the best home possible.
+They have a special place in your heart because of their unconditional love and friendship for you, and in return, they should receive the best home possible.
 When people complain about dog hair on their clothes, sorry but the dog lives here, you don’t.
 When people think they bark a bit too much, sorry but my dog is looking out for me.

 Last year my mum added Ziggy to the family, and he captured my heart from the first glance at his cheeky eyes.
 He moved in with my mum after his owners moved into a retirement home, and he was left behind.
-Ziggy is a ‘genetic accident’ just like Wolf was so Mr. Ziggy Stardust is a Cavoodle, a cross-breed between a Cavalier King and a Poodle, hence “Cav-oodle.”
+Ziggy is a ‘genetic accident’ just like Wolf was so Mr Ziggy Stardust is a Cavoodle, a cross-breed between a Cavalier King and a Poodle, hence “Cav-oodle.”

 He thinks I can’t find my own way to the bathroom, or to the kitchen thinking he will get something from the fridge, so he follows me around like I’m about to forget about him.
-I am not and I will never forget about him, because he’s so funny and so handsome with his curly, red hair.
+I am not and I will never forget about him because he’s so funny and so handsome with his curly, red hair.
 Nine years old but still as mischievous as a pup.
-Mum’s cat is his four-legged best friend, they chase each other around the garden and house and I secretly suspect Ziggy thinks Kato is also a dog, but we’re leaving him think so.
+Mum’s cat is his four-legged best friend, they chase each other around the garden and house and I secretly suspect Ziggy thinks Kato is also a dog, but we’re leaving him to think so.
 Blessed be the ones who believe cookies and cats are a godsend.

 Returning to Dublin next week will be with tears in my heart because once there was Wolf, now there is Ziggy.
 Wolf in my heart, Ziggy in front of my eyes and with his bum still on the ‘enter’ key on my laptop.

 Pets fill a hole in our hearts we never even knew existed.
 Love is when you’re watching a sad movie and your dog sees you crying and comes over to comfort you.
-Happiness is a soft little furry dog laying against the side of your leg as you watch TV on the couch.
+Happiness is a soft little furry dog laying on the side of your leg as you watch TV on the couch.
 Quiet, loving, unconditional companionship.

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2012.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.